Wisconsin Supreme Court clears the way for a conversion therapy ban to be enacted

 Evers has been trying since 2020 to get the ban enacted, but the Legislature has stopped it from going into effect.

-Evers argued that by blocking the rule, the legislative committee is taking over powers that the state constitution assigns to the governor.
-The 1992 ruling conflicts with the constitution and has “proved unworkable,” Evers said.
+Evers argued that by blocking the rule, the legislative committee is taking over powers that the state constitution assigns to the governor and exercising an unconstitutional “legislative veto.”

 The court found that the Legislature was violating the state constitution’s requirement that any laws pass both houses of the Legislature and be presented to the governor.